 Theo was born and raised in Vancouver and loves ice hockey, volleyball and exploring the great outdoors of the Pacific Northwest.
 Most importantly, Theo loves to learn about anything he can, to further broaden his horizons and become more knowledgeable about the world around us.

 One of Theo’s passions is working with children as “their bright minds teach us as much, if not more, than we could ever teach them.”
-Having seen the effects firsthand, with two of his siblings having communication impairments as kids, He is very eager to be able to work in a field that can be so impactful and high energy and fun at the same time.
-Seeing them reach their goals in their daily lives is what He hopes He can help people achieve.
+Having seen the effects firsthand, with two of his siblings having communication impairments as kids, he is very eager to be able to work in a field that can be so impactful and high energy and fun at the same time.
+Seeing them reach their goals in their daily lives is what he hopes he can help people achieve.